croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 differences in 3rd party dependencies are usually a significant hint for creating independent modules, even when high cohesion and low coupling attributes are not yet clearly visible and apparent.

 We have two modules left. `cargotracker-lib-web` contains classes related to the handling of HTTP requests and responses.
 For example, here we deal with the formatting and localization of successful and exceptional JSON responses.
-Module `cargotracker-lib-boundary-api` formalizes general structures of domain boundary API that all inbound adapters (web, messaging, etc.) must follow to be able to speak with domain application services (a.k.a. domain facades).
+Module `cargotracking-lib-boundary-api` formalizes general structures of domain boundary API that all inbound adapters (web, messaging, etc.) must follow to be able to speak with domain application services (a.k.a. domain facades).

 Boundary API refers to classes defining the data structures and exceptions that are part of the contract between the outside world and domain hidden behind domain application services.
 They are